How Star Trek Enterprise Should Have Gone

 During season 6, Imperial agents cornered by Archer reveal to him why they are doing what they are doing, why humans would act seemingly counter to what Archer perceives as all our collective interests.
 The Imperial agents reveal the history of the Temporal Cold War from their perspective:

-- During the 23rd century, the first incursion of the Primary Universe into the Mirror Universe occured, when the senior staff of the NCC-1701 Enterprise were accidentally transported onto said ship's Mirror equivalent.
+- During the 23rd century, the first incursion of the Primary Universe into the Mirror Universe occurred, when the senior staff of the NCC-1701 Enterprise were accidentally transported onto said ship's Mirror equivalent.
 The aftermath of this incursion lead to major peaceful reformation in the Terran Empire under new Emperor Spock.
 This left the Empire militarily weakened, leading to defeat by an alliance of some of their Alpha and Beta quadrant enemies, including the Klingons, Cardassians, and Romulans.
 The Alliance became the dominant power of the Alpha and Beta quadrants, took the Empire's slaves as their own, and dominated the Terrans.

-- During the 25th century, the second incursion from the Primary Universe occured, when the crew of Deep Space Nine accidentally transported to its Mirror equivalent.
+- During the 25th century, the second incursion from the Primary Universe occurred, when the crew of Deep Space Nine accidentally transported to its Mirror equivalent.
 This lead to a Terran Resistance under Mirror Benjamin Sisko, which sought to take down the Alliance and free the subjugated Terrans.
 That Resistance in turn contacted the Dominion of the Gamma quadrant, who then conquered the Alliance, placing Terrans back in power as the Dominion's regents.

 - "Now", in the 27th century Mirror Universe, the Dominion, spanning the near Gamma, Alpha, and near Beta quadrants, is facing an implacable, overpowering enemy from the Delta Quadrant called the Borg, who they are losing the war against due to a resistance movement amongst the subjugated non-Terran races of the Alpha and Beta quadrants (such as Klingons, Cardassians, and Romulans), who somehow would prefer Borg rule.
 The Mirror Dominion thus initiated the Temporal Cold War in an attempt to smooth over the history of the Empire/Alliance/Dominion by preventing the formation of the Primary Federation and thus preventing its disruptive incursions into their own timeline, allowing the Terran Dominion to continue unabated and keep the rebellious traitors in the Alpha Quadrant from sabotaging the war against the Borg.